zKauaFerreira/spicetify-downloadall/README.md

 # 🎼 Spicetify-DownloadAll

+> ⚠️ **Please Note:** A **Spotify Premium** subscription is required for this extension to work, as the download feature is a Premium-only benefit.

 A [Spicetify](https://github.com/spicetify/spicetify-cli) extension to add an intelligent "Download All" button to your library.

   * 🧠 **Smart Button:** The button only appears if there are playlists in your library that haven't been downloaded yet.
   * 📚 **Complete Coverage:** Downloads **all** visible playlists in your library, including those inside folders and playlists from other users that you've saved.
-* 🔄 **Reactive:** The button automatically appears and disappears as your download status changes (e.g., if you manually remove a download, the button reappears!).
+  * 🔄 **Reactive:** The button automatically appears and disappears as your download status changes (e.g., if you manually remove a download, the button reappears\!).

 ## ⚙️ Installation